indaco/predix-catalog-scraper/README.md

 #### OS

-- libxml2 (Visit the [official web site](http://www.xmlsoft.org/downloads.html) to download the latest version compatible with your OS)
+- libxml2 (Visit the [official web site](http://www.xmlsoft.org/downloads.html) to download the latest compatible version for your OS)
 - PhantomJS (Visit the [official web site](http://phantomjs.org/) for the installation guide)

 #### Python